KLMM-LSD/LoanBrokerProject/README.md

 2. ``cd`` into the root directory
 3. Run ``TBD``

-### Design of the Loan Broker with seperation betweemn business and messaging logic
+### Design of the Loan Broker with seperation between business and messaging logic
 The loan broker application is designed to integrate multiple smaller components through a mixture of rabbitMQ messaging as well as SOAP webservices.
 The idea is to have every component loosely coupled together.
 This way, we can have multiple teams working on different components - without needing a high level of communication, because every message send from one component to another has a clear and predefined format.

 Placeholder below.